The positive trend of BIM Adoption DACH

 The main goal is to leverage BIM to increase productivity, quality, and reduce costs.
 The project began with a full 3D BIM model of the bridge.
 This allows construction, planning, and operational teams to view every aspect of the project.
 Planners can view comments from builders and vice versa.
 BIM managers can also see the overall price of materials from the 3D model.

-The D-A-CH region is seeing progress with BIM adoption.
+BIM Adoption DACH is seeing progress in the region.
 Though there are no BIM-mandated projects currently running, each country is taking steps towards implementing BIM nationally.

 Germany and Switzerland have already launched BIM pilot projects and Austria has already published BIM standards.

 You might also be interested in

 The Status of the BIM Adoption in Nordic Countries

 BIM in the design and construction industries allows project stakeholders to communicate more efficiently, cut costs, and have more chances for modular construction.

 BIM Interoperability in the AEC industry